ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 I will eventually also try ACE.

-To get Monaco running with the language client I again had to jump to a few hoops (actually a lot), but I again spare you with the details.
+To get Monaco running with the language client, I had to jump through a few hoops again (actually a lot), but I again spare you with the details.

 ### TextMate

-A good editor needs Syntax highlighting.
-(The thing that makes the colors)
+A good editor needs syntax highlighting.
+(The thing that makes the colors.)

 | without syntax highlighting              | with syntax highlighting              |
 | ---------------------------------------- | ------------------------------------- |